fix8mt/conjure_enum/README.md

 ```
 These definitions set the minimum and maximum enum values that are supported.
 You can adjust them to suit your requirements but for most use cases the defaults are sufficient.

-## class `conjure_enum` is not constructible
+## Class `conjure_enum` is not constructible
 All methods in this class are _static_.
 You cannot instantiate an object of this type.

-## It's not really _reflection_ - it's a hack
+## It's not real _reflection_
-This library provides a workaround to current limitations in C++.
+This library provides a workaround to current limitations of C++.
 There are proposals out there for future versions of the language that will provide proper reflection.
 See [Reflection TS](https://en.cppreference.com/w/cpp/experimental/reflect) and [Reflection for C++26](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/p2996r0.html)
 for examples of some of these.